mineme0110/redjubjub-wasm/README.md

 - Sign messages using RedJubjub signatures
 - Verify signatures
 - Generate and use BIP39 mnemonic phrases
-- Display public keys and signatures in hex format
+- Display public and private keys in hex format
 - TypeScript support for type safety

 ## Prerequisites